sikkancs/sshs/README.md

 # SSHs – Interactive SSH Menu for macOS

-SSHs is a shell script + AWK tool that lets you quickly browse and connect to your SSH hosts using fzf.
+SSHs is a shell script + AWK tool that lets you quickly browse and connect to your SSH hosts using [fzf](https://github.com/junegunn/fzf).

 It is inspired by [trzsz-ssh](https://github.com/trzsz/trzsz-ssh) but avoids Go, using only shell and AWK, following the approach described in [How I manage SSH connections](https://hiphish.github.io/blog/2020/05/23/how-i-manage-ssh-connections/).

 Works directly with your SSH config file (~/.ssh/config)

+## What it does
+sshs.sh parses your `~/.ssh/config` and builds an interactive menu in terminal using fzf and AWK script, showing each Host, its HostName, and optional #Tags (like #Tags work prod) and allows to search between them.
+Select an entry to connect via SSH instantly or pressing the `?` button will show connection details.
+Tags are optional — if no #Tags line is found, the field is left empty.
+The first column (Host) is used to run ssh {host} when selected.

 ## Features
 - Search through SSH hosts (entries in ~/.ssh/config)